ultimate271/notes/dostoevsky/brothers03.05.md

 “That’s just the reason I’m sending you, in my place, because it’s impossible.
 And, how could I tell her myself?”

+#### About Mitya's first encounter with Grushenka, him going to beat her for being assigned to collect Mitya's debt to his father, and her responding to his depravity
 “And where are you going?”

 “To the back‐alley.”